chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - Raya swings her whip-sword, the blade now glowing and infused with Heart's Gem shard.
 It effortlessly tears through the Druun, compared to the ineffective simple weapons before.
 - She fights a few more, easily with the Gem-fused weapon.
 	- Tuk-Tuk kicks some butt too — he’s a steady tank.
-- There are some purple glows that come out from the cavern: glows that meant someone was being petrified.
+- There are some purple glows that come out from the cavern: glows that meant people were being petrified.

 #### Past: Sacrifice